sourcegraph/about/content/blogposts/2024/improving-cody-autocomplete-faster-smarter.md

 ## Smarter Suggestions: 58% More Accepted Code

 Not only is Cody faster, but it's also getting better at suggesting code you actually want to use.
-The DeepSeek v2 model has significantly improved the quality of suggestions.
+The DeepSeek-V2 model has significantly improved the quality of suggestions.

 We’ve seen a **58% increase** in the number of accepted characters per user.
 This means that the suggestions provided by Cody are more likely to be relevant and accepted.
 In practical terms, if you're writing a 1000-line program, Cody is now potentially writing 580 of those lines for you, up from about 367 before.